pulumi/docs/content/docs/reference/service/saml-okta.md

 ---
-title: SAML Configuration &gt; Okta
+title: SAML Configuration > Okta
+aliases: ["saml-okta.html"]
 ---

 This guide walks through how to configure Okta as a SAML SSO identity provider (IdP) for use with